 Select PSY 2200 or 2201 from the list of approved courses in Area IV.
-General Psychology is a prerequisite for all psychology courses.
-See the general studies section of this bulletin for additional general studies information.
+See the general studies section of this catalog for additional general studies information.

 Required Courses

 PSY 3301 (3) Basic Statistics

 PSY 3311 (3) Research Methods

 PSY 4480 (3) Senior Seminar in Psychology